Meet the CATCH Board

 She is thrilled to work with CATCH and is proud to be its recording secretary!

-When Lisa first heard about CATCH, she fell in love with the organization’s mission and knew right away that joining the board would be fulfilling for her both professionally as a licensed clinical psychologist and personally as a parent with a young child.
+When Lisa first heard about CATCH, she fell in love with the organization’s mission and knew right away that joining the board would fulfill her both professionally as a licensed clinical psychologist and personally as a parent.

 She enjoys connecting families to information, resources, and tools they might not otherwise have and helping parents truly feel that they are not alone on their journey.

-She is grateful for family and friends, her meaningful work, laughter, sleep, and toddler snuggles.
+She is grateful for family and friends, her meaningful work, laughter, sleep, and little kid snuggles.